radiegtya/meteoris2/README.md

 You can view our roadmap from this link. https://trello.com/b/01SvtPLA/meteoris-roadmap. if you want to share your idea, just write it in our trello page from that link.

+###WHAT'S NEW IN V0.7.1
+- adding AppId field in every collection, so you can have many application using same database
+- Server now only Publish list of collection according to appId to specify the data.
+- now config are placed at lib, so both client and server can see it.
+- updating ground:db to version 0.0.9
+- adding video tutorial about basic usage of meteoris

 ###WHAT'S NEW IN V0.6.4
 - updating core to meteor v0.9.3.1